intelagense/rwxrob/README.md

 first-ever internal blog was one highlight of my career, more even than the live chats I created and ran for CEO Phil Knight, John McEnroe, Michael Johnson, and others.

+## Personal Site

+I maintain a *very* personal web site at <https://robs.io> with a sort-of running stream of consciousness I call notes (I hate the term blog).
+Nothing I've written there represents any entity for which I have ever worked professionally.